RealImage/challenge2019/README.md

 |  T5           |         101-200          |       2000    |      30     |P1          |
 |  T1           |         0-400            |       1500    |      25     |P2          |

-First rows allows 0 to 200 GB content to be sent to theatre T1 with the rate 20 cents per GB.
+First row allows 0 to 200 GB content to be sent to theatre T1 with the rate 20 cents per GB.
 However, if total price comes less than minimum price, minimum price (2000 cents) will be charged.

 *NOTE*:
 - Multiple partners can deliver to same theatre

-Each partner specifies the **maximum capacity**, they can serve.
+Each partner specifies the **maximum capacity** they can serve.

 Table 2: